Hwurzburg/ArduPilot_Dashware/README.md

 # ArduPilot_Dashware
 Repo for ArduPilot Oriented DASHWARE guages,profiles, and templates

-This is an update to OverloadUT/apm-dashware files with updated guages and data profiles for ArduPilot vehicles.
+This is an update to OverloadUT/apm-dashware files with updated gauges and data profiles for ArduPilot vehicles.

 Hopefully, once updated, other interested parties will contribute more guages and extensions targeted for Ardupilot videos